Thomas More College (South Africa): History

-In 2002 Shane Cuthbertson followed Peter Habberton as Principal.
-In 2009, due to re-structuring in the High School, Shane retained his position as Principal of the whole school, and Allan Chandler, Senior Master at the time, was appointed as Headmaster of the High School.
-Expansion continued, attention being focussed on improving the sporting facilities, notably a new hockey field, an all-purpose field and netball courts, and at the end of 2006 a 25m x 35m swimming pool was completed.
+In 2002 Shane Cuthbertson followed Peter Habberton as principal.
+In 2009, due to re-structuring in the high school, Cuthbertson retained his position as principal of the whole school, and Allan Chandler, Senior Master at the time, was appointed as headmaster of the high school.
+A new hockey field, an all-purpose field and netball courts were created.
+At the end of 2006 a 25 m x 35 m swimming pool was completed.
 The Ken Mackenzie Centre appeared on the other side of the Savory Field.
-To date the facilities include 6 computer labs, upgraded High School library, laboratories and classrooms - the majority of which have smartboards, projectors and Apple TV, two heated swimming pools, an Astro Turf, Indoor Sports Centre and Music School.
-Recent improvements to the gardens and all the wonderful facilities have contributed to making this one of the most beautiful school campuses in the country.

-Pupil numbers in recent years have been recorded to have risen to 1224, from Grade 0000 to Grade 12, making Thomas More College the largest independent co-educational school in KwaZulu-Natal.
+Pupil numbers have risen to 1 224, from Grade 0000 to Grade 12, making Thomas More College the largest independent school in KwaZulu-Natal.
+In 2012 Thomas More College celebrated a jubilee year for its 50th birthday.